pawelc/docs/ideas.md

 Maybe try different non-linearties referenced by this work.
 Use bounded ReLU for F and bounded leaky ReLU for intermediete layyers.

+# Understanding the difficulty of training deep feedforward neural networks
+Try softsign activation function, similar to the hyperbolic tangent, but its tails are quadratic polynomials rather than exponentials.
+This paper has a lot of ideas to check if we want to understand why training of MONDE is slow.
+Monitoring activations and gradients across layers and training iterations is a powerful investigative tool for understanding training difficulties in deep nets Keeping the layer-to-layer transformations such that both activations and gradients flow well (i.e. with a Jacobian around 1) appears helpful, and allows to eliminate a good part of the discrepancy between purely supervised deep networks and ones pre-trained with unsupervised learning.

+#Learning bias in neural networks and an approach to controlling its effect in monotonic classification
+Here authors describe bias introduced in training NN (like classification surface which is close to last training point).
+Can we also research such bias in our model.
+Maybe like in the experiment performed in this paper we could check if our model is used for classification what is decision boundary i.e. is it biased.

 #Problems
 try bigger learning rate
 batch norm every second layer